5 Best Portable Toilets For Camping, RVs, Hiking (2019 Reviews)

 Admittedly, it looks like a bucket but this portable toilet bucket is the only one of all camping toilets that has more than 1,000 positive reviews on Amazon.
 And most of them are very positive at that!
 What makes this bucket with toilet seat the most talked about outdoors toilet?

 It’s simple.
 It’s light.
 It’s cheap.
 That’s right, you literally get what you see.
 A 5-gallon bucket you can do your business in.

 Being light is very important for a portable toilet.
-In fact, how portable a toilet is pretty much comes down to size and weight, and this bucket with toilet seat weighs only 3 pounds.
-Which portable toilet is perfect for camping or fishing?
+In fact, how portable a toilet pretty much comes down to size and weight, and this bucket with toilet seat weighs only 3 pounds.
+Which camping toilet is perfect for camping or fishing?
 Well, Luggable Loo is one strong choice.